 The profession of construction economist has developed along different lines in each of those European states and through the CEEC the profession exchanges information, research, knowledge and practical experience in order to promote best practice.
-The CEEC works closely with contractors and their clients and with our professional colleagues in the related disciplines of architect, engineering, building surveyors, building control inspectors and project managers and in particular with the European Association of Building and Construction Experts (AEEBC).
+The CEEC works closely with contractors and their clients and with our professional colleagues in the related disciplines of architect, engineering, building surveyors, building control inspectors and project managers.

 Among the primary aims of CEEC are to:

 - Establish guidelines for the definition, content, practice and supervision of construction economics

 - Co-ordinate working methods